 We'd love to get to know you.
 Tell us a bit about yourself, and we'll be in touch with the scoop about BVU.

-In 2016, BVU hosted its first mobile app Hackathon in conjunction with the computer science department to build an environmentally-themed app.
+BVU hosted a mobile app Hackathon in conjunction with the computer science department to build an environmentally-themed app.
 The winning team took home a $1,000 prize!

 School of Science students have access to special funds to participate in internships and field courses.
 Some have recently used this money to attend a Predator Ecology course in Northern Minnesota.